-Table 15.2: Some other Political Strategies and Tactics Strategy or Tactic Description Example Sponsorship Commitment to an idea or project by a manager who uses his or her political power to support it.
+Strategy or Description Tactic Example Sponsorship Commitment to an idea or project by a manager who uses his or her political power to support it.
 Through rational persuasion or appeals, you convince a higher level manager that your idea is a good one.
 Whistle blowing Inform an outsider such as a news reporter or government agency about an organization's unethical or illegal behaviour.
-Charges of sexual harassment or other misdeeds that hurts the organization's reputation.
-Control of resources Seeking and exercising control over information, funding and other resources.
-Managers with relatively greater power may keep people waiting.
+Charges of sexual harassment or other misdeeds the hurts the organization's reputation.
+Control of resources Seeking and exercising control over information, funding and other resources. n, Managers with relatively greater power may keep people waiting.
 Attack on others Minimizing the successes of others and drawing attention to their failures For example, scapegoats, people blamed for negative outcomes.